Dustyroom/flat-kit-doc/index.md

 ## 3.5.
 'Water' Shader

+Water shader works in URP only.
+There is no Built-In version of a Water shader in Flat Kit.

 Water shader lets you create a stylized water surface.
 That's is primary function.
 If you feel adventurous, you can make many other wobbling, glittering, weird things with it.
 It has a lot of parameters to fine-tune the look you want.
 Although this shader may look a bit complicated at first, it is intuitive and has helping tooltips on the parameters.

 ![Water shader interface](FlatKit_Manual_Images/water-shader-interface.png)